nalnatsheh/open_asic_world/README.md

 # Open ASIC World
-The purpose of this repository is to collect all the open source resources related to the Digital ASICs.
+The purpose of this repository is to try and collect all the open source tools related to the **Design of Digital ASICs**.
 * * *

 ## Open-Source Text Editors